AkaCoder404/Express-Starter/docs/readme_v1.md

 This is a boilerplate/starter project for quickly building an express js server to build a RESTful APIs.
 It contains what I believe is a good app architecture should be.
 All suggestions are appreciated!
 Currently, it has boiler plate code for a 3 layer architecture.
 More can be found here about Express.js project architecture here on [飞书](https://lft4un1s0v.feishu.cn/docx/ILghd7ICiott1Yxkbbcc3BZ5nHc?from=from_copylink).

-~~By default, we use MySQL as the database.
-In this case, since we don't use an ORM, we can make calls directly in the service layer, therefore `models/` is left blank.~~
+By default, we use MySQL as the database.
+In this case, since we don't use an ORM, we can make calls directly in the service layer, therefore `models/` is left blank.

-The database used is MongoDB as it seems more popular in the Express/Node.js world.
-But if you want to run it, checkout an older readme.md at `docs/readme_v1.md`

 ## Running
 In order to quickly run the project.